Design map-based visualizations

 Cluster maps are used in static and dynamic maps to show specific occurrence numbers (case observations in this instance) and to indicate spatial patterns in the density of the data.
 For privacy purposes, the benefit is that the clusters are not tied to administrative boundaries like ZIP Codes or counties that can be used to identify individuals.
 You must adjust the cluster radius for the specific scale and extent of the map to convey useful information about the patterns without revealing individual patient locations.

-You used two visualization techniques—heat maps and feature clustering—to visualize the point data without showing the exact locations of the individuals.
+You have reviewed the blood lead level data.
+You also researched the definition of PHI, the entities that must comply with HIPAA, and two de-identification methods, Safe Harbor and Expert Determination.
+Then, you used two visualization techniques—heat maps and feature clustering—to visualize the point data without showing the exact locations of the individuals.

 Suppress small cells